 The examining committee normally meets immediately after the public defence of the doctoral thesis.
 The examining committee's task is to assess whether the doctoral thesis and its defence are to be awarded an assessment of pass or fail.
-The committee appoints a chair from among its members.
+The chair of the board is appointed from among its members.